 Creative thinking goes hand-in-hand with critical analysis and problem-solving.
-Creativity arises from the habit of making connections between thoughts and experiences.
+As author Maria Brito writes in How Creativity Rules the World, creativity arises from the habit of making connections between thoughts and experiences.

 Define the Problem

-When approaching any problem, keep in mind not only the business and technical parameters any solution must have, but also the human needs it must meet.
+When approaching any problem, consider not only the business and technical parameters any solution must have but also the human needs it must meet.
 Delving into these will uncover creative opportunities.
-The design company IDEO suggests developing a “problem statement” that defines the challenge you face in detail, and use that as the basis for brainstorming solutions.
+According to The Art of Innovation authors Tom Kelley and Jonathan Littman, top design company IDEO develops a detailed “problem statement” to define whatever challenge they face, and uses that as the basis for brainstorming solutions.
 Don’t judge while brainstorming ideas; leave evaluation until after you’ve gathered as many ideas as possible.